-Ukrainian, Cuban and Haitian humanitarian parolees, as well as refugees arriving through Welcome Corps, are eligible for health insurance through the State of Vermont.
-If the humanitarian parolee or refugee does not yet have an SSN, Medicaid will generate a temporary SSN.
+Ukrainians, Cuban and Haitian humanitarian parolees, as well as some other refugees who are in the private sponsorship program, are eligible for health insurance through the State of Vermont.
+If the individual does not yet have an SSN, Medicaid will generate a temporary SSN.
 Be sure to use this temporary SSN when applying for other benefits so that a duplicate temporary SSN is not generated.
 This can complicate the benefits enrollment process.
 Please help individuals and/or families to fill out a PAPER application or to apply by phone:

-- Download and complete the Application for Health Coverage (https://info.healthconnect.vermont.gov/sites/vhc/files/doc\library/205ALLMED%20No\n-LTC.pdf) (For faster processing, include a copy of immigration documents with the application) - Mail the application to: - Vermont Health Connect, 280 State Drive, Waterbury, VT 05671-8100
+- Download and complete the Application for Health Coverage (https://info.healthconnect.vermont.gov/sites/vhc/files/doc_library/205ALLMED%20No_n-LTC.pdf) (For faster processing, include a copy of immigration documents with the application) - Mail the application to: - o Vermont Health Connect, 280 State Drive, Waterbury, VT 05671-8100

-If the applicant needs additional support: Call 1-855-899-9600 Monday through Friday from 8:00 AM -4:30 PM.
+If the individual needs additional support: call 1-855-899-9600 Monday through Friday from 8:00 AM -4:30 PM.
 If possible, the sponsor should call with the applicant to help navigate the process.